sgago/thestudyguide/algorithms/algorithms.md

 7. Once that's all solved, add memoization as an optimization. *Typically*, you can memoize the solution but this not always true!
 For example, see the [minimum XOR sum of two arrays solution](./algorithms/problems/leetcode/1879_minimum_xor_sum_of_two_arrays/) where there's no value we can store. *Usually*, you can memoize.
 If you can use a memo, clarify what needs to memoized.
 In *most* cases, the memo is the same as, or aligns closely with, the problems output.

 But hey, again, that's just my experience solving recursion, looping, and DP problems.
 Your mileage may vary.

+# Greedy algorithms
+Greedy algorithms are those that take an immediate, best choice to a subproblem with the goal of finding the overall, globally optimal solution.
+Greedy algorithms give zero regard to the future; we're going to pick the first best option we see.
+Doing the local best yields the global best.

+Similar to dynamic programming, you'll see keywords for optimization problems: minimum, fewest, maximum, and so on.
+Unlike, dynamic programming, we don't have to jump around in an array a bunch.
+We just pick what looks best right now and move on.

+TODO: Finish this section and give some examples.

 # Disjoint union set (DSU)